vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_one_step.rst

-By default, incoming shipments are configured to be received directly into stock, and outgoing shipments are configured to be delivered directly from stock to the customer; the default setting for warehouses in Odoo is one step receipts and deliveries.
+By default, incoming shipments are configured to be received directly into stock, and outgoing shipments are configured to be delivered directly from stock to the customer; the default setting for warehouses in Leansoft is one step receipts and deliveries.

 .. note::
    Incoming and outgoing shipments do not need to be configured with the same steps.
 For example,